-Indemnification Agreements and Directors' and Officers' Liability Insurance extent permitted by Delaware law, subject to certain exceptions, including indemnification of expenses such as attorneys' fees, judgments, penalties fines and settlement amounts incurred by the director or executive officer in any action or proceeding, including any action or proceeding by or in right of us, arising out of the person's services as a director or executive officer.
+Indemnification Agreements and Directors' and Officers' Liability Insurance

+We have entered into indemnification agreements with each of our directors and executive officers.
+These agreements, among other things, require us to indemnify each director and executive officer to the fullest extent permitted by Delaware law, subject to certain exceptions, including indemnification of expenses such as attorneys' fees, judgments, penalties fines and settlement amounts incurred by the director or executive officer in any action or proceeding, including any action or proceeding by or in right of us, arising out of the person's services as a director or executive officer.